projectcapsule/website/content/en/docs/overview/_index.md

 ---
 title: Overview
 weight: 1
+description: Understand the problem Capsule is attempting to solve and how it works
 ---

 Capsule implements a multi-tenant and policy-based environment in your Kubernetes cluster.
 It is designed as a micro-services-based ecosystem with the minimalist approach, leveraging only on upstream Kubernetes.